wp-plugins/igit-related-posts-with-thumb-images-after-posts/Readme.txt

 == Changelog ==

+= 1.7. =
+More efficient for showing no images for remote server images and also little bit change in related posts algorithm and exclude categories.

 = 1.6. =
 If image in posts are remote hosted images than it will be replaced by no image.
 We can't show remote hosted images to prevent bandwidth theft.